dotnet/AspNetCore.Docs/aspnetcore/blazor/security/webassembly/azure-active-directory-groups-and-roles.md

 * **CLIENT**: Standalone Blazor WebAssembly apps or the **:::no-loc text="Client":::** app of a hosted Blazor [solution](xref:blazor/tooling#visual-studio-solution-file-sln).
 * **SERVER**: Standalone ASP.NET Core server API/web API apps or the **:::no-loc text="Server":::** app of a hosted Blazor solution.

+## Prerequisite

+The guidance in this article implements the Microsoft Graph API per the *Graph SDK* guidance in <xref:blazor/security/webassembly/graph-api?pivots=graph-sdk>.
+Follow the *Graph SDK* implementation guidance to configure the app and test it to confirm that the app can obtain Graph API data for a test user account.

+When testing with the Graph SDK locally, we recommend using a new in-private/incognito browser session for each test to prevent lingering cookies from interfering with tests.
+For more information, see <xref:blazor/security/webassembly/standalone-with-azure-active-directory#troubleshoot>.

 ## Scopes

-To permit [Microsoft Graph API](/graph/use-the-api) calls for user profile, role assignment, and group membership data, the **CLIENT** is configured with (`https://graph.microsoft.com/User.Read`) [Graph API permission (scope)](/graph/permissions-reference) in the Azure portal.
+To permit [Microsoft Graph API](/graph/use-the-api) calls for user profile, role assignment, and group membership data:

+* A **CLIENT** app is configured with the `User.Read` scope (`https://graph.microsoft.com/User.Read`) in the Azure portal.
-A **SERVER** app that calls Graph API for role and group membership data is provided `GroupMember.Read.All` (`https://graph.microsoft.com/GroupMember.Read.All`) [Graph API permission (scope)](/graph/permissions-reference) in the Azure portal.
+* A **SERVER** app is configured with the `GroupMember.Read.All` scope (`https://graph.microsoft.com/GroupMember.Read.All`) in the Azure portal.

-These scopes are required in addition to the scopes required in AAD deployment scenarios described by the topics listed in the first section of this article.
+The preceding scopes are required in addition to the scopes required in AAD deployment scenarios described by the topics listed earlier (*Standalone with Microsoft Accounts*, *Standalone with AAD*, and *Hosted with AAD*).

+For more information, see the [Microsoft Graph permissions reference](/graph/permissions-reference).

 > [!NOTE]
 > The words "permission" and "scope" are used interchangeably in the Azure portal and in various Microsoft and external documentation sets.
 This article uses the word "scope" throughout for the permissions assigned to an app in the Azure portal.

 ## Group Membership Claims attribute

 In the app's manifest in the Azure portal for **CLIENT** and **SERVER** apps, set the [`groupMembershipClaims` attribute](/azure/active-directory/develop/reference-app-manifest#groupmembershipclaims-attribute) to `All`.
-A value of `All` results in obtaining all of the security groups, distribution groups, and roles that the signed-in user is a member of.
+A value of `All` results in AAD sending all of the security groups, distribution groups, and roles that the signed-in user is a member of in the [well-known IDs claim (`wids`)](/azure/active-directory/develop/access-tokens#payload-claims):

 1. Open the app's Azure portal registration.
 1. Select **Manage** > **Manifest** in the sidebar.